Skip to main content

 Regulatory Trajectory

-The BPU is designed to follow the trajectory of automotive safety systems:
+The BPU follows the trajectory of automotive safety systems:

 PhaseStatusAnalogy